 Call a Rock Hill Slip and Fall Attorney for Help With Your Case

 If you have been injured in a slip and fall accident on someone else’s property, you cannot take on your case alone.
 Slip and fall laws in South Carolina are complex, and one small mistake could ruin your personal injury claim.
-At the Elrod Pope Law Firm, P.A., we have a Rock Hill personal injury lawyer who can help.
+At the Elrod Pope Accident & Injury Attorneys, P.A., we have a Rock Hill personal injury lawyer who can help.

 We will explain the laws as they apply to your case and hold negligent property owners responsible for unsafe conditions, all in an effort to get you the full amount of compensation you deserve.
 Call us today at (803) 599-3080 for your free consultation to learn more.